Holstein: Partitions of the County of Holstein (1111–1474)

-In 1386 King Oluf II of Denmark and his mother-regent, Queen Margaret I, enfeoffed in Nyborg Gerhard VI, Count of Holstein-Rendsburg and his cognatic successors with the Duchy of Schleswig.
-He thus became as Gerhard II duke of Schleswig.
-Until 1390 the Rendsburg branch united by inheritance all branches except of that of Holstein-Pinneberg.
+In 1386 King Oluf II of Denmark and his mother, Queen Margaret I, enfeoffed in Nyborg Gerhard VI, Count of Holstein-Rendsburg and his cognatic successors with the Duchy of Schleswig.
+He thus became Gerhard II duke of Schleswig.
+Until 1390 the Rendsburg branch united by inheritance all branches except that of Holstein-Pinneberg.

 When the Holstein-Rendsburg line of the Schauenburg counts became extinct with the death of Adolf VIII of Holstein-Rendsburg (and in personal union as Adolf I Duke of Schleswig) in 1459, Christian I of Denmark inherited – from his maternal uncle Adolf I – the Duchy of Schleswig, a Danish fief.
 Through the Treaty of Ribe (1460) Christian was elected Count of Holstein-Rendsburg, then still a Saxe-Lauenburgian subfief within the Holy Roman Empire.

-The Duchy of Holstein
+Duchy of Holstein

-In 1474 Lauenburg's liege lord, the German Emperor Frederick III, elevated Christian I as Count of Holstein-Rendsburg to Duke of Holstein, thus becoming an immediate imperial (reichsunmittelbar) vassal (see imperial immediacy).
+In 1474 Lauenburg's liege lord, the Holy Roman Emperor/Emperor of Germany Frederick III, elevated Christian I as Count of Holstein-Rendsburg to Duke of Holstein, thus becoming an immediate imperial (reichsunmittelbar) vassal (see imperial immediacy).
 The Duchy of Holstein retained that status until the dissolution of the Empire in 1806.